Natural Language Actor-Critic: Scalable Off-Policy Learning in Language Space: Natural Language Actor-Critic

 In traditional actor-critic approaches, a critic is trained to estimate scalar state-action values, or Q-values, typically denoted as $Q^\pi(s,a) \in \mathbb{R}$, which represents the expected return by policy $\pi$ from state $s$ after taking action $a$.
 While learning such Q-values can be similarly done with LLM critics, LLMs are better suited to process and generate natural language over scalars.
 Therefore, we believe evaluation that is in natural language space leverages prior text-based reasoning capabilities of LLMs, and thus will largely improve sample efficiency.
 Hence, our natural language critic is an LLM that generates textual critiques, denoted as $Q^\pi_L(s, a) \in \mathcal{V}^*$, that not only comments on how good an action is, but also explains why.

 \textbf{Predicting the future using language.} The key addition that is not captured by scalar Q-values is an explanation of why a particular action is optimal or not.
 As we will discuss later, this information is valuable for LLM policies to understand how to refine their actions during policy improvement, avoiding the reliance on random exploration to discover better actions.
 We believe that the key for a critic to derive these explanations is the prediction and analysis of future outcomes.
+However, full trajectories can be prohibitively complex to model, so we instead predict compact summaries of futures.
 In order to do so, we must train our natural language critic to additionally act as a successor function, defined as follows:

-\begin{definition} A \textbf{language successor model} $M^\pi$ for policy $\pi$ takes a state $s_t$ and action $a_t$ as input, and probabilistically generates a textual description of rollout $(s, a)_{t+1: T}$, or what will happen to policy $\pi$ in the future, and reward $r(s_T)$.
+\begin{definition} A \textbf{language successor model} $M^\pi$ for policy $\pi$ takes a state $s_t$ and action $a_t$ as input, and probabilistically generates a textual summary of rollout $(s, a)_{t+1: T}$, or what will happen to policy $\pi$ in the future, and reward $r(s_T)$.
 We denote by $M^\pi(\cdot \mid s_t, a_t)$ the distribution from which such descriptions are sampled. \end{definition} Our language successor model shares similarities with successor features~\citep{barreto2018successorfeaturestransferreinforcement} in that both can predict a distribution over future rollouts, and---as we show later---be trained using temporal difference learning.
 The main difference lies in that traditional successor features are used to compute Q-values via a linear product, whereas ours is used to generate state-action values in natural language via output by an LLM.

 To train our language successor model, we draw inspiration from distributional value learning~\citep{bellemare2017distributional}, which introduces a distributional Bellman backup to train a distribution over returns rather than just their scalar expectation.
 Notably, the distributional Bellman backup used one-step samples of the future and thus could be computed off-policy.
 Similarly, we propose a \emph{language Bellman backup} $\mathcal{B}_L$ that bears some semblance to the distributional Bellman backup, but makes key adaptations to account for samples that are textual descriptions of rollouts rather than scalar returns. \begin{definition} A \textbf{language Bellman backup} $\mathcal{B}_L$ takes a language successor model $M^\pi$, along with state $s_t$ and action $a_t$ as input, and computes distribution $\mathcal{B}_L\,M^\pi(\cdot | s_t, a_t)$ such that the probability of description $d_t \in \mathcal{V}^*$ is given by: